Shell Scripting: Transforming, Processing, and Reporting Data

 Intermediate

-In this course, we'll explore a range of options for manipulating data.
+In this lesson, we'll explore a range of options for manipulating data.
 We'll look at some commands that can be used in shell scripts to transform and process data.
 We'll then walk you through an example of parsing through log files to find data that matches certain criteria.
 Finally, you'll learn how to manipulate data and transform text with sed.

-This course is part of the Linux Shell Scripting learning path.
-To follow along with this course, you can download all the necessary resources here.
+This lesson is part of the Linux Shell Scripting course.
+To follow along with this lesson, you can download all the necessary resources here.

 Learning Objectives